-This positive indicator reduced unemployment rates aligns with the City's forecasted revenue growth which averages to 9.1% across the key General Fund revenue sources of property and sales taxes.
-Long-term growth rates for General Fund revenues are projected to grow rather modestly, averaging about 2.8% annually over the next five years.
-Although Glendale continues to face challenges, such as increased pension costs, a deficit in the Workers' Compensation Fund, and aging infrastructure, the City of Glendale is confident that it will embrace these challenges and move its community forward with a focus on its purpose and goals.
+Positive indicators, such as increased spending and income, steady improvements in the housing market, and reduced rates of unemployment, align with the City's forecasted revenue growth, which averages to 3.3% for FY 2019-20 across all General Fund revenues (excluding Measure S).
+Long-term growth rates for General Fund revenues are projected to grow by an average of 1.9% annually over the next five years.

+Although the City of Glendale continues to face challenges such as increased pension costs, a deficit in the Compensation Insurance Fund, and aging infrastructure, the City is confident that its team will embrace these challenges and move its community forward with a focus on its purpose and goals.